Biological Sciences Major

 Upper Level Biology

-At least two units at the 300 level
+At least two units at the 300 level, including at least one laboratory course.

 Four courses in chemistry, including 1 semester in organic chemistry